-Written notice of cancellation and requests for refunds must be received by the College's office by September 18, 2013.
+Written notice of cancellation and requests for refunds must be received by the College's office by September 25, 2015.
 After this date, no refunds will be possible.
 Registration cancellations are not accepted by telephone.
 An explanation must be provided in writing.
 There will be a $50 administrative fee assessed for cancellation of any paid event.
 Refunds will be issued after the meeting.

-Meeting materials (including name badges and optional event tickets) will be available for pick-up on-site at the ACG Registration Desk beginning on Friday, October 11.
+Meeting materials (including name badges and optional event tickets) will be available for pick-up on-site at the ACG Registration Desk beginning on Friday, October 16.
 Registrants of the Postgraduate Course and the Annual Scientific Meeting may choose to receive either a printed copy of the meeting syllabus or a PDF of the syllabus on a USB drive.
 There is a separate charge to purchase both the USB version and the printed version of either syllabus.

 There is no registration fee for ACG Members (including FACG and MACG), Residents/Trainee/Candidate Members, NP/PA Members and Allied Health Members.
 In addition, Non-Member Residents/Trainees will have their registration fee waived if they provide a letter from their Program Director indicating they are currently in training.
 Guests/Non-Member Physicians/Non-Member PharmDs/Exhibitors are required to submit a registration fee.
 Non-Member Nurse Practitioners, Physician Assistants, Allied Health Professionals and Practice Managers are also required to submit a registration fee.
 Tickets for the optional breakfast sessions on Monday, Tuesday and Wednesday may be purchased for an additional charge by indicating your preference on the registration form.
-All registrants of the Annual Scientific Meeting may choose to receive a printed copy of the meeting syllabus or a USB drive which includes a PDF of the syllabus.
+All registrants of the Annual Scientific Meeting may choose to receive a printed copy of the meeting syllabus or a USB drive, which includes a PDF of the syllabus.

-Registration forms will be processed in order of receipt and must be accompanied by payment of the registration fee in full.
-All pre-registrations received prior to September 18, 2013 will be acknowledged.
-Registrants may choose to receive the printed syllabus or a USB drive which includes a PDF of the syllabus.
-All registrants will receive a separate printed self-assessment examination and may choose to purchase advance online access to the Self-Assessment Test (deadline for advance access purchase is September 13, 2013).
+All registrants will receive a separate printed Self-Assessment Test and may choose to purchase the Online Self-Assessment Test when it becomes available in September 2015.
+Members receive special discount pricing.
 The Postgraduate Course again offers registrants the opportunity to participate in the optional Learning Luncheon programs.
 Participation will be by pre-registration only.
+There is a separate charge for the Learning Luncheons.
 There are a limited number of participants who may attend each Learning Luncheon.
-Because participation is limited in each session, you will need to provide your top five Learning Luncheon choices when completing your preregistration form.
-There is a separate charge for the Learning Luncheons.
+Because participation is limited in each session, you will need to provide your top five Learning Luncheon choices when completing your pre-registration form.
+Registration forms will be processed in order of receipt and must be accompanied by payment of the registration fee in full.
+All registrants of the Postgraduate Course may choose to receive the printed syllabus or a USB drive, which includes a PDF of the syllabus.

 In addition, the ASGE will offer a one-day Endoscopy course.
 Separate registration fees apply for all optional Friday courses.

-The ACG designates these live educational activities for a maximum as noted below of AMA PRA Category 1 Credits™.
+The ACG designates these live activities for a maximum as noted below of AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 |GI Pathophysiology Course||4.75|

-|What’s New in GI Pharmacology||3|
+|What’s New in GI Pharmacology Course||3|

-|Practice Management Course||8|
+|Practice Management Course||7.5|

-|Annual Postgraduate Course||13.25|
+|Annual Postgraduate Course||13|